 - 1 lb 1-1/4″ Finishing Nails

 - Tape Measure

 - Speed Square

 - Drill with Driver Bit

 - Palm Sander

 - Nail Punch

 Gathering the materials.
-Here you want to gather all the materials and tools you need for the project to verify you have them and they work.
+Here you want to gather all the materials and tools you need for the project to verify you have them and that they work.
 This will ensure the project goes quickly and smoothly.
-I would recommend reading all the directions before starting to see if you want to make any changes to the plan because now is the time to do it.
+I would recommend reading all the directions before starting to see if you want to make any changes to the plan for your pallet coffee table because now is the time to do it.
 The last photo on this step is a handy reference.

 Rip cutting the boards for the stripes.

 Here we need to make some rip and cross-cut to wind up with the following board sizes: